 Compass plans to distribute Chromebooks to every child enrolled in the 2020-2021 school year, during our Orientation process from July 23-31, 2020.
 Students will be assigned to, and responsible for, these devices throughout the year, whether we are open for in-person learning or are in a remote environment.

-During Orientation, families will also be asked if they have access to full-time, reliable internet at home.
-Using CARES funding, Compass was able to purchase a number of mobile hotspots for families to sign out for the duration of remote learning.
-Access to these hotspots will be need-based, and data-driven (using usage data from the Spring 2020 remote work to target the highest need families first).

 Families will be required to sign off on a Student Equipment Agreement, a Digital Citizenship policy and an Acceptable Use policy.
 These documents, along with the Student Handbook, govern student activity during the day (whether in building, or in a remote environment).
-Additionally, Compass employs a frewall that blocks inappropriate content to any cenal on our domain (compassements, org.), and utilizes the Goduration service to further monitor student use.
-Students who violate the Digital Citizenship or Acceptable Use policies have their accounts suspended until a parent is contacted.
-As it is itseld in the Academic Plan in the instructional Materials section, there is analog (non-digital) work for students accounts are suspended.

-Compass provides technical support via a help-desk system.
+Additionally, Compass employs a fitewall that blocks inappropriate content to any email on our domain (compassmemphis.org), and utilizes the GoQuardian service to turber monitor student use.
+Students who violate the Digital Citizenship Acceptable Use policy.
+These documents, along with the Student Handbook, govern student activity during the day (whether in building, or in a remote environment).
+Additionally, Compass context.
+As is lated in the Acceptable Use for Acceptable Use (and the Acceptable Use).
+Compass provide stechnical support via a help-desk system.
 Students, parents or staff who are experiencing technical difficulties should reach out to TECHNOLOGY@COMPASSMEMPHIS.ORG.
 Our tech team will respond within 24 hours.
 Compass can provide remote technology assistance (via share my screen applications) if needed.
 All Compass devices were purchased in the 2019-2020 school year, and are still on warranty.
-Should a student experience a dire technological failure, Compass has extras which we would be able to switch out for a student while theirs is being repaired
+Should a student experience a dire technological failure, Compass has extras which we would be able to switch out for a student while theirs is being repaired.